Pranavdas-1/Vonnue/RESEARCH_LOG.md

 ---

+## What I Searched

+- www.chatgpt.com

+---

 ## What I Did

 - Shared the assignment mail with ChatGPT.
 - Asked what they expect and how to start.

----

-## What I Accepted

-- Used the explanation to understand how to approach the assignment.
+- Contacted Christo Jose and Jithu Girish to get a clearer idea of what the task actually meant and what needed to be done.
+- Clarified my doubts through discussion.
+- From that conversation, learned about the AKINATOR concept.

 ---

 ## Impact on System Design